stat426-fall2021/stat426-fall2021.github.io/_posts/2021-10-19-excel-in-python.md

 ![open](/assets/images/blogimages/figs-10-19/image7.png)

-You can also iniliatize a new workbook in python by calling Workbook(), as seen below.
+You can also initialize a new workbook in python by calling Workbook(), as seen below.
 Know that it automatically starts with one sheet, but you can create more if you want.
 By default, it adds new sheets to the end, but this can be changed in the .create_sheet() syntax.
 Check out my example below.

 ![open](/assets/images/blogimages/figs-10-19/image8.png)